-- 2.7.1 (July 2024) - o Fix sign extension in js_of_ocaml - o Pdfannot expanded to more annotation types - o Extract code to Pdftree module (API subject to change) - o Structure tree optionally trimmed on Pdf.pdf_of_pages - o Sturcture tree optionally trimmed & merged in Pdfmerge - 2.7 (February 2024) - o Add opam file in-source - o Cope with more malformed bookmarks - o Remember and reapply inline image decode parameters - o Pdfimage extracts and stores JBIG2Globals - o Option to compress a stream only if it is made smaller - o Encode predictor for PNG Sub (bpc = 8, 3 components) - o Fix for LZWDecode streams which overfill the table - o New endpage_fast - o Remove some very old unused Pdfimage code - o Reconstruct tree in Pdfpage.pdf_of_pages for better bookmarks - o Cope with predictor dictionary not being end of inline image dictionary - 2.6 (July 2023)
+- 2.8 (to come) - o Fix sign extension in js\of\ocaml - o Pdfannot expanded to more annotation types - o New Pdftree module.
+API to change. - 2.7 (February 2024) - o Add opam file in-source - o Cope with more malformed bookmarks - o Remember and reapply inline image decode parameters - o Pdfimage extracts and stores JBIG2Globals - o Option to compress a stream only if it is made smaller - o Encode predictor for PNG Sub (bpc = 8, 3 components) - o Fix for LZWDecode streams which overfill the table - o New endpage\fast - o Remove some very old unused Pdfimage code - o Reconstruct tree in Pdfpage.pdf\of\pages for better bookmarks - o Cope with predictor dictionary not being end of inline image dictionary - 2.6 (July 2023)